 Based on direct customer feedback we have identified these three common scenarios for IA:

 Scenario: When IA results are needed once in a while

-You could have a pipeline running on CD4PE but IA is not a stage in your pipeline.
+You could have a pipeline running on Continuous Delivery for PE, but IA is not a stage in your pipeline.
 Or maybe you only need the IA results when a major change will be released.

 Recommendation: Run IA on-demand

 If no one reads or requires the IA results frequently then you might not need to run them automatically as a stage from your pipeline, save yourself some resources and run it on-demand, whenever you need them.